isomerpages/pa-shapinghearts/index.md

       subtitle: ABOUT SHAPING HEARTS
       id: infopic
       description: At Shaping Hearts, art by disabled artists is inherently meaningful.
-Celebrate their talents and find the art that speaks to you;
+Celebrate their talents and find the art that speaks to you.
-        its meaning is already there.
       button: Learn more about Shaping hearts
       url: /about-shaping-hearts
       image: /images/Infopic_1.png